MiloLurati/AutoTuning_AMD_vs_Nvidia_GPUs/README.md

 This repository contains the cached GPU tuning data, the Python plotting scripts, and the kernels and kernel scripts for the paper "Comparing the Impact & Difficulty of Auto-Tuning on AMD and Nvidia GPUs" by Milo Lurati and Ben van Werkhoven.

+The data for all experiments is stored as JSON files where the filenames indicate the GPU model and kernel that was run.
+The original scripts used to generate the data can be found in ```cache_scipts```.
+In these scripts the exact search space for the parameters can be easily found.

 ## Installation

 The code makes use of the [BlooPy](https://github.com/schoonhovenrichard/BlooPy) Python package.
 Please ensure the latest version is installed.